G20 summit calls for more aid to Gaza and an end to the war in Ukraine

 The clause was included despite opposition from Argentina.
 So was another promoting gender equality, said Brazilian and other officials who spoke on condition of anonymity because they weren’t authorized to speak publicly.

-Argentina signed the G20 declaration, bit also had issues with references to the U.N.’s 2030 sustainable development agenda.
-Its right-wing president, Javier Milei, has referred to the agenda as “a supranational program of a socialist nature.”
+Argentina signed the G20 declaration, but had issues with references to the U.N.’s 2030 sustainable development agenda.
+The South American country's conservative president, Javier Milei, has referred to the agenda as “a supranational program of a socialist nature.”
 It also objected to calls for regulating hate speech on social media, which Milei says infringes on national sovereignty, and to the idea that governments should do more to fight hunger.

 Milei has often adopted a Trump-like role as a spoiler in multilateral talks hosted by his outspoken critic, Lula.